 Her undergraduate honors thesis, “Idiot Box: An Exercise in Television Development” can be found in the Reese Library at Augusta University.
 Her graduate thesis, a half hour comedy-drama pilot titled “SOUL”, was presented as a staged reading at New York University’s Goldberg Theater in 2016.

-Jourdain is an intersectional feminist and very dedicated to social justice.
+Jourdain is a feminist and very dedicated to social justice.
 With her writing and comedy, she strives to represent women of color in all their complexities.
-Her work specifically challenges the public perception of the black woman and her role in society and popular culture.